marcusgia2505/classsExGameInstructions/docs/Programming.rst

 The variables :php:`$group`, :php:`$role` and :php:`$treatment` can be overwritten in a subjects program.

 .. note:: Pre-defined variables are not saved automatically in the subjects table.
 Therefore, they can only be retrieved with e.g. :php:`$findVariablePartner(...)`, :php:`$getValues(...)` or other functions if they are saved before.
+This is explained in :ref:`Function to save variables`.

 Functions to retrieve variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~